osg-htc/user-school-2018/docs/materials/day2/part2-ex1-hardware-diffs.md

 ### Create the submit files

-To create our parameter sweep, we will create one submit file with multiple queue statements and change the value of our parameter (`request_memory`) for each batch of jobs.
+To create our parameter sweep, we will create a **new** submit file with multiple queue statements and change the value of our parameter (`request_memory`) for each batch of jobs.

 1. If not already, log in to `learn.chtc.wisc.edu`